 Great brand design is a complex, yet valuable asset when it comes to brand development.
 If you can build your brand visually in a way that stands out from the competition, you’re golden.

 It’s easier said than done.
 You can’t just wing it – you need to engage with the entire branding design process in a thorough and decisive manner.
 Without a solid commitment to this process, you’re likely to overlook certain aspects of your brand design and deliver a sub-par brand as a result.

 There are four key ingredients when engaging in the branding design process.
 Each of them is crucially important in the grand scheme of brand design.
 You absolutely need to get each of these right if you want a fantastic brand design.

-The First Principle for Your Brand Design Process: Brand Logo
+The First Principle: Brand Logo

 Ah, yes.
 When it comes to the branding design process, this is what lots of people see as the entire operation.